 Because that was where it all started…

-Because after that, I came up with idea of making use of “brave heart” by having it play as an insert song for the evolution sequences on TV.
+Because after that, we came up with idea of making use of “brave heart” by having it play as an insert song for the evolution sequences on TV.

 “It’s such a wonderful song, can’t we do something with it?
 Can’t we do something so tons of people can hear it?”
-With that, I made that proposal.
+With that, we made that proposal.

 When I was a kid myself, I really loved the song “Theme of Z” that would play during battle scenes in Ma**nger Z, to the point I liked it even more than the theme song.

-That’s what I had in mind for “brave heart”.
+That’s what we had in mind for “brave heart”.